 Employees have expectations from their employer too – they expect: a knowledgeable, experienced, expert employer; clear and fair policies, procedures, and employment practices; business integrity; clear job descriptions; two-way communications; effective management and supervision; positive discipline; good company repute; good customer relations; company survival; opportunities for personal growth; company growth and a share in the company’s success.

 You cannot walk into the office Monday morning and demand changes from all and sundry.
 Keep your list of wants to yourself, while doing what you can to achieve them.
 Be objective yet courageous.
 You never know what you can get from management if your request is reasonable.
 Do what you can in terms of long- and short-term control.

 We must acknowledge ourselves as human beings with individual needs, drives, characteristics, personalities, and acknowledge our own contribution to the business success.
 Here’s a positive note from Helen Keller to set you in motion: ‘One can never consent to creep when one feels an impulse to soar’.

-VacancyCentre (operated by CSB Group) is one of the leading recruitment agencies in Malta with remarkably effective recruitment business solutions to organisations of all sizes across a wide range of industry sectors, namely Financial Services, iGaming Malta, Legal & Compliance, IT, Administration, and Sales & Marketing.
+VacancyCentre (operated by CSB Group) is one of the leading recruitment agencies in Malta with remarkably effective recruitment business solutions to organisations of all sizes across a wide range of industry sectors, namely Finance, Compliance, and Technology.